 Upcoming Bikes In India – SWM Superdual T/X

 Like I said, 2018 is the year of exploration. another middle-weight adventure tourer comes in from the house of Kinetic.
 The SWM Superdual is a perfect product for the Indian market.
 The pocket-friendly 600cc single cylinder engine makes a healthy 57 bhp.
 A six-speed manual transmission transfers the power.
 The Superdual features a reliable dual-cradle frame and 45mm upside-down forks at the front.
 The rear gets a monoshock from Sachs that offers full adjustability for preload, compression and rebound.
 Suspension travel is massive with 210mm at front and 270mm at the rear.
 Stopping power comes from 300 mm disc brake at the front and 220 mm at the rear.
 Both ends feature off-road ABS.
 The upcoming SWM is the most promising adventure tourer of them all.
-Te Superdual is expected to launch by May 2018 with a starting price under INR 5.5 lakh.
+Te Superdual is expected to launch by May 2018 with a starting price of INR 5.5 lakh.

 Upcoming Bikes In India – Benelli Imperiale 400